 The Grays 7000 stick and kit bag can keep 4 sticks secure, with elasticated loops to keep them in place.
 It has two shoulder straps to make it easy to carry and a number of further storage compartments to keep all your hockey kit safe and secure.
 It is available in both blue and pink.

-This stick bag is slightly smaller than the other stick and kit bag options and only has a single shoulder strap.
-However, it has a stick compartment and three additional storage areas for kit, plus an exterior mesh pocket for shinpads and gumshields.
+This stick bag is slightly smaller than some of the other stick and kit bag options and but still comes with a double shoulder strap.
+It has a stick compartment for 4 sticks, and three additional storage areas for kit, plus an exterior mesh pocket for shinpads and gumshields and a glove attachment system too.

 This stick and kit bag option from TK is a good choice for a lightweight and affordable option.
 It is slightly smaller in size than some of the others so you may not be able to cram as much kit inside, but it has a large stick compartment plus two deep front pockets.
 This bag also has a single shoulder strap.